 After the structural integrity of your foundation is addressed and restored, we’ll discuss options for sealing any remaining cracks in your foundation to ensure leaking walls don’t also become a concern.
 We always aim for maximum closure when we stabilize your foundation, but caulking or remortaring is an option for providing added strength and peace of mind.

 How to Fix Foundation Cracks by Yourself

-Though there are many DIY instructions online for how to fix foundation cracks by yourself, we recommend having a foundation repair specialist first inspect your home for structural damage before you attempt home repairs.
-Though a DIY repair may be effective at repairing cosmeticRequest a Free Evaluation
+Though there are many DIY instructions online for how to fix foundation cracks by yourself, we recommend having a foundation repair specialist first look at your home for structural damage before you attempt home repairs.

 How Much Does Foundation Repair Cost?

-The cost of foundation repair will depend on the kind of damage your foundation has incurred and what caused it—foundation repair can cost anywhere from a couple hundred dollars to several thousand.
+The cost of foundation repair will depend on the kind of damage your foundation has incurred and what caused it.
 To help you better plan for these expenses, USS offers free foundation repair estimates to all of our clients.